r-preston/whetstone-rust/syntax/layout.md

     {
         // required - see section 'Categories' above "category": "Operator",
-        // required - a list of categories that may appear directly after this token "follows": [],
+        // required if not specified for each individual rule - a list of categories that may appear directly after this token
+        "follows": [],
-        // required - a list of categories that may appear directly before this token "precedes": [],
+        // required if not specified for each individual rule - a list of categories that may appear directly before this token
+        "precedes": [],
         // required if `category` is Operator or Function - defines order operations are resolved "precedence": 3,